EnderArcherBoy/japanese-writing-practice/README.md

 - React.js
 - WanaKana for Hiragana and Katakana support
-- `kanji.json` from the kanjiVG repository https://github.com/KanjiVG/kanjivg for all Japanese characters
+- `kanji.json` from the kanjiVG repository https://github.com/KanjiVG/kanjivg for Kanji characters
 - Tailwind CSS (for styling)

 ## Contributing